 The Academy is funded according to the national framework.
-The national threshold is approximately £10k per year made up of an element for core quality first teaching for every child and up to £6,000 for effective additional support for children with special educational needs.
-It is not the case that every child identified as having SEND has £6,000 that must be spent on them individually.
+The national threshold is approximately £10k per year made up of an element for core quality first teaching for every child and up to \pounds 6,000 for effective additional support for children with special educational needs.
+It is not the case that every child identified as having SEND has \pounds 6,000 that must be spent on them individually.

-For more information regarding school funding and the national framework please visit: Rotherham SENDIASS
+For more information regarding school funding and the national framework please visit: Rotherham SENDIASS funding is needed beyond this, we will seek it from our local authority.

-The school will cover up to £6,000 of any necessary costs for:
+The school will cover up to \pounds 6,000 of any necessary costs for: